sgh858/sslEmail/README.md

 ## OpenSSL Email over ssh Tunnels in Linux/Ubuntu
 This small tool (sslemail) allows you to send email over SSL tunnels of ssh connection to email server (using SSL connection).
 I use putty to connect and setup tunnels to my work place SSH server/Email server.
 You can use any program that can do that job too.

 Once putty is installed and setup properly.
 This sslemail tool will open a child process to run putty and setup tunnel to email server.
 The main process will open a ssl connection to email server through that tunnel.
-It then sends whatever email needed, closes all the connections (ssl connection to email server, putty tunnels, child process) and wait for the next opportunity to send email.
+It then sends whatever email needed, closes all the connections (ssl connection to email server, putty tunnels, child process), sleeps for a period of time wake up to send email again.

 Currently the sslemail tool will send 2 emails (1 in the morning 942am-11am, 1 in the evening 615pm-9pm) on the working days only.
 The program will exit automatically after 31 March 2021.